Transport in Karachi: Metrobus

 The Pakistani Government is developing the Karachi Metrobus project, which is a 6-line 150 km bus rapid transit system.
-The Metrobus project was inaugurated by then-Prime Minister Nawaz Sharif on 25th February 2016.
+The Metrobus project was inaugurated by then-Prime Minister Nawaz Sharif on 25 February 2016.
 Sharif said the "project will be more beautiful than Lahore Metro Bus".
-Green Line became operational on 25th December 2021.
-Orange Line became operational on 10th September 2022.
+Green Line became operational on 25 December 2021.
+Orange Line became operational on 10 September 2022.
 Red Line is underconstruction and is scheduled to complete by 2024.

 Karachi Circular Railway

 Karachi Circular Railway is a partially active regional public transit system in Karachi, which serves the Karachi metropolitan area.
 KCR was fully operational between 1969 and 1999.
 Since 2001, restoration of the railway and restarting the system had been sought.
 In November 2020, the KCR partially revived operations.

 KCR was included in CPEC by Shehbaz Sharif and construction started in 2022.
-Existing 43km KCR track and stations would be completely rebuilt into world class automated rapid transit system with environment friendly electric trains.
+Existing 43 km KCR track and stations would be completely rebuilt into world class automated rapid transit system with environment friendly electric trains.
 The route would not be changed however many underpasses and bridges would be built along the route to eliminate 22-level crossings.
 New KCR would be similar to Lahore's Orange Train.
 New KCR would have joint stations with Karachi Metrobus at points of intersection.
 Project would be operational by 2024.

 With its hub at Karachi City station on I. I. Chundrigar Road, KCR will be a public transit system that connects the city centre with several industrial, commercial and residential districts within the city.

 Peoples Bus service

+In 2022, provincial government launched Peoples Bus Service having fleet size of 100+ which run on 12 different routes on nominal fare.
+The buses are air-conditioned, have wifi, have priority seating for disabled and elderly and are wheelchair accessible.

+Red buses are for general public.
+Pink buses are for women only.
+White buses are environment friendly electric buses having designated charging points.